 |

-Western White-winged Doves
+Western White-winged Dove

 The breeding range of the western white-winged dove extends from